tony-waters/tony-waters.github.io/_posts/2026-02-25-6-ways-to-map-a-jpa-one-to-one-relationship.md

 ## All the Variants

-Here are all the Variants with links to the GitHub repo folder where they are located:
+Here are all the (clickable) Variants with links to the GitHub repo folder where they are located:

 | Variant                                                                                                               | Direction       | FK Location | Shared PK | Owning Side | Navigation       | Typical Lifecycle |
 |-----------------------------------------------------------------------------------------------------------------------|----------------|-------------|-----------|-------------|------------------|-------------------|